Location of a business unit. One business unit can be associated with multiple areas.

 Used to differentiate between different jobs within the same service type.

-An initial document drawn up for a certain job.
-Requested by the customer in order for them to compare price quotes from multiple sources.
+An initial document drawn up for a certain job, it is requested by the customer in order for them to compare price quotes from multiple sources.
 Once accepted, a proposal can easily be converted into a Work Order with all details saved.

-A record of when any changes were made to the main grid or item, who made the changes, and any comments that they chose to leave regarding the edit.
+A record of when any changes were made to main grids or items, who made the changes, and any comments that they chose to leave regarding the edit.

 Categories used to group different types of jobs.
-For instance, a service type of “Vehicle Maintenance” may encompass job types of “oil change”, “tire rotation”, “air filter replacement”, etc.
+For instance, a service type of “Vehicle Maintenance” may encompass job types like “oil change”, “tire rotation”, “air filter replacement”, etc.